emmkimme/json-helpers/README.md

 # json-helpers
-Provide a new stringify/parser able to manage 'undefined', Date object and Buffer object.
+Provide a JSON stringify/parser able to manage 'undefined', 'Date', 'Uint8Array' and 'Buffer'.
 You can add your own class formatter.

+This parser is pretty efficient as using the standard JSON implementation, just overriding the 'toJSON' methods of classes.
+To keep original implementations untouched, these overriding/s are done before stringify is called and restore after.
+If you want to save performance, you can call 'install()' method to setup redirections once and for all.

 # Installation